You are now in the main content area

-Student Wellbeing encompasses a variety of health, wellbeing, and academic services and supports at Toronto Metropolitan University (formerly known as Ryerson University) that reflect on a university community that is fully committed and engaged in developing and sustaining supportive environments that foster wellbeing and academic success.
-Learn more about what services and resources are available below.
+Student Wellbeing encompasses a variety of health, wellbeing, and academic services and supports at Toronto Metropolitan University (TMU) that reflect on a university community that is fully committed and engaged in developing and sustaining supportive environments that foster wellbeing and academic success.

-Academic Accommodation Support (AAS) supports students with disabilities at Toronto Metr.
+Academic Accommodation Support (AAS) supports students with disabilities at TMU.
 AAS works with students to create and implement individualized academic accommodation plans so students can more fully participate in their studies.

 The Health Promotion Programs division is dedicated to promoting the health and wellbeing of students by providing current and relevant health information, working with students and staff to develop a healthy community, and ensuring high quality health information and support.

-The Test Centre facilitates make-up tests and exams on behalf of Toronto Met faculty and facilitates tests and exams with accommodation for students who are registered for Academic Accommodation Support.
+The Test Centre facilitates make-up tests and exams on behalf of TMU faculty and facilitates tests and exams with accommodation for students who are registered for Academic Accommodation Support.